 Conclusion and 2014

-Bob Dold generally ran strongly enough in the district's affluent suburbs areas, its affluent exurban areas, and its middle class exurban areas.
+Bob Dold generally ran strongly enough in the district's affluent suburban areas, its affluent exurban areas, and its middle class exurban areas.
 His performance in the Cook County portion, outside of Maine Township, was extremely strong.
 However, his performance in the district's cities, Benton Township, and Maine Township were disappointing.
 High turnout, especially high for the district's minority population, thanks to the presidential election year likely doomed Bob Dold.
 He would have won in a midterm, seeing as Waukegan and surrounding areas, Round Lake Beach and Surrounding areas, and Mundelein and surrounding areas largely stay home, but the presidential turnout was just too strong for him to win a district that President Obama got to 58.33% of the two way vote share in (making the district ~D+6.5 in 2012).

 If Bob Dold wants to replace Dick Durbin in 2020 or Mark Kirk in 2016 (if Kirk doesn't run again), he needs to win IL-10 back in 2014.
 He has a path to victory, seeing as it seems like those who know Schneider really do not like him (just look at how much he underperformed Obama by districtwide, including in his home community).